VoIP softphone: SIP Register

 softphone.RegisterPhoneLine(phoneLine);

-What events are should be handled by the softphone?
+What events should be handled by the softphone?

-• Error: occurs, when registration is needed, but couldn't be made.
-The phone is unable to communicate through the PBX or other error occurs.
+- Error: occurs when registration is needed but could not be made.
+The phone is unable to communicate through the PBX, or another error has occurred.

-• NotRegistered: when not registered to the PBX, or already unregistered
+- NotRegistered: occurs when the phone is not registered to the PBX, or has already been unregistered.

-• NoRegNeeded: there is no communication with the server, until the first (made) call.
-If we've set any invalid information at the SIP account's creation, we can't even make that call.
-Since our softphone is not registered to the server, we can't receive any calls, even with valid SIP account.
+- NoRegNeeded: there is no communication with the server until the first call is made.
+If we entered any invalid information when creating the SIP account, we won't even be able to make that call.
+Since our softphone is not registered with the server, we cannot receive any calls, even with a valid SIP account.

-• RegistrationSucceeded: occurs, when registration is needed, and succeeded.
+- RegistrationSucceeded: occurs when registration is needed and succeeds.
 The phone is able to receive and make calls.

-There are more states as well, but we will use only this four in this example.
-The using of these sates will be introduced at the Program.cs chapter.
+There are more states as well, but we will use only these four in this example.
+The use of these states will be introduced in the Program.cs chapter.

 What is Program.cs used for?

-This class will introduce the usage of a softphone object, handles the console events, interacts with the user, and uses the opportunities provided by the Softphone class.
-In this example, the softphone can only register to a PBX by the values given by the user.
+This class introduces the usage of a softphone object, handles the console events, interacts with the user, and uses the opportunities provided by the Softphone class.
+In this example, the softphone can only register to a PBX using the values given by the user.

 First of all, we must create a softphone object.